 It seems to be a special sauce that everyone — Novozymes included — wants to get their hands on.
 It’s no wonder, given that Riffyn’s customers are experiencing 30% reduction in effort required to execute scientific workflows, real-time access to multi-experiment datasets, and global integration of data to facilitate collaboration and machine learning.

 In only five years, Riffyn has made considerable contributions to the field, marrying biology and AI to completely change the way data integration and analysis is done.
+With new partnerships with BASF and Novozymes, international security compliance standards, and the recent addition of John Conway (former head of Data Sciences and AI at AstraZeneca) to the team as CCO, the company is poised to achieve even more.
 I can’t wait to see what they’ve accomplished by their sixth birthday.